-Dare we suggest that one of the reasons for today’s high rate of divorce and marriage strife is the cause of unhappiness, or lack of loving ourselves.
+Dare we suggest that one of the reasons for today’s high rate of divorce and marital strife is the cause of unhappiness or lack of loving ourselves.
 We may all need a bit of yoga of love.

 Each person is expected to do their inner soul work and show up for a love relationship with the best parts of themselves, explains Carmen.

 “When people come in for couple’s therapy, I often gravitate towards Narrative Post Modern Therapy because it does not pathologize Cupid’s victims.
 Each person gets a chance to present their problem saturated story, full of betrayal, misattunement, and resentment.”